Associate Teaching Professor of Linguistics at UC San Diego

 - Be mindful and compassionate when you notice unexpected reactions or

-discomfort to ‘normal’ stimuli
+discomfort with ‘normal’ stimuli

 - Make “the path forward” as clear as you can